marcelpuyat/ltst/README.md

 # ltst
+View the latest news of your choosing right in your terminal.
+All results are fetched in parallel, making for a blazingly fast and simple way of seeing what's up with your favorite sites!

 ## Installation
 `go get github.com/marcelpuyat/ltst`

-## Description
+## Quick Start
-View the latest news of your choosing right in your terminal.

 Simply define a [config file](/examples/ltst-config-example.yaml) under `$HOME/.ltst.yaml` to pull markup (using [goquery](https://github.com/PuerkitoBio/goquery) syntax) from URLs of your choosing.